documentationjs/documentation/docs/GETTING_STARTED.md

 **But don't worry!
 Even though it's embedded in your code, JSDoc is not code.
 It's a simple and standard syntax for writing documentation.
 You don't need to be a developer to use it.**

-Before you continue, make sure `documentation` is on your system (do `npm install -g documentation,` if not installed).
+Before you continue, make sure `documentation` is on your system (do `npm install -g documentation`, if not installed).

 Now, let's dive in.